 A 10,000 mAh power bank can completely recharge an iPhone X two to three times or an iPhone 8 three to four times.
 The size of power bank to purchase should depend on the type of phone that you have and how many gadgets you’ll need to charge.

 Note: Some countries are now restricting the size of batteries that were allowed to be taken on airplanes.
 For example, in Thailand external batteries must be kept in your carry-on luggage (not allowed in checked bags) and batteries over 32,000 mAh are not allowed on the plane at all.

-For this reason you probably shouldn’t purchase a power bank over 32,000 and you should double check to see if there are any restrictions before you head to the airport to make sure you don’t accidentally get your battery confiscated.
+For this reason you probably shouldn’t purchase a portable charger over 32,000 and you should double-check to see if there are any restrictions before you head to the airport to make sure you don’t accidentally get your battery confiscated.